 Smartphone with SIM card and holder

-eSIMs for Travel: A Great Option, But They Come With a Catch
+eSIMs for Travel: The Best Way to Stay Connected, With a Catch

-However, as much as we love local SIMs, they’re not without their problems.
+However, as much as I love local SIMs and have used them forever, they’re not without their problems.
 They can be time-consuming and difficult to buy due to language and technical issues, and you have to mess around with swapping little pieces of plastic in and out of your phone.

-Since you often can’t get them until you’re physically in a country, you can also find yourself disconnected during those vital first few hours after arrival unless there’s a store at the airport or station.
-For those without dual-SIM phones, they also mean losing access to your usual number while you’re away.
+Since they’re often not available until you’re physically in a country, you can also find yourself disconnected during those vital first few hours after arrival unless there’s a store at the airport or station.
+Without a dual-SIM phone, they also mean losing access to your usual number while you’re away.

-Wouldn’t it be nice if there was a way to simply turn on your phone once you arrive, and connect to a local carrier at something approaching local rates instead?
-Well, there is, and surprisingly, it’s already been on the market for a few years.
+Wouldn’t it be nice if there was instead a way to simply turn on your phone once you arrive and connect to a local carrier at something approaching local rates?
+Well, there is, and it’s already been on the market for a few years.
 Welcome to the eSIM.

 If it doesn’t ring a bell, it’s probably because you haven’t been following Apple’s phone announcements. eSIM support has been built into the iPhone for several years now, bringing what was a niche product into the mainstream.